patrickshas/Braitenberg_Initial_Experiment/README.md

 # Braitenberg_Exper

+Important: This repository is not opensource yet.
+Please do not use the code available here in any form as of yet.
+This directory will be made open-source upon acceptance.

 Welcome to the supplementary information page for the paper "Valentino Braitenberg’s Table: Downhill Innovation of Vehicles via Darwinian Evolution" submitted to the ALife 2021 conference.
 This page will provide all the additional and supplementary graphs, experimental methods etc. that provide a better understanding of the experiments we conducted.